aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 -   Application PF (AppPF)– The AppPF is used for CL specific functionality.

-The [Software Programmers' View](./Programmers_View.md) provides the intended software programmer's view and associated software modules and libraries around the two beforementioned PFs.
+The [Software Programmers' View](./Programmers_View.md) provides the intended software programmer's view and associated software modules and libraries around the two before mentioned PFs.

 Please refer to [PCI Address map](AWS_Fpga_Pcie_Memory_Map.md) for a more detailed view of the address map.